trainML Documentation

 When using the Local storage type for input data, the contents of the specified directory will be recursively copied to the trainML data path (accessible with the TRAINML_DATA_PATH environment variable) for the workers to access.
 No automatic extraction of archives will occur, so ensure that the data is already unarchived on your local computer.
 Additionally, we recommend that you use an isolated path for the input data, which contains only the data you need for this training job and nothing else.
 Copying more data than necessary will needlessly delay the workers from starting.
 The speed of this process will be primarily limited by your internet connection's upstream bandwidth; however, the data download duration only costs your patience, not your credits.

 Similar to downloading, workers will wait indefinitely for you to connect in order to upload their results.
-However, you continue to be billed as workers are uploading.
+You continue to be billed as workers are uploading.
 We recommend that you stay connected to a job for the entire duration of a job that uses the local storage option.

 Example Training Job